jackfoxy/urQL/docs/data-manipulation.md

 Discussion:
 If a column list is provided columns defines as `u(<aura>)` or defined with a default my be omitted.
 Otherwise the `VALUES` or `<query>` must provide data for all columns in the expected order.
 Tables in the namespace *sys* cannot be inserted into.
+`DEFAULT` is the bunt of the column type.

 ### _______________________________